pj-simpson/PyCompanyData/README.md

-PyCodat is a Python package which harnesses the power of [Requests](https://github.com/psf/requests) and [Pydantic](https://github.com/pydantic/pydantic), (two of the most esteemed Python packages around), to make it easy to interact with your resources in the Codat Platform, from your Python code.
+PyCodat is a Python package which harnesses the power of [Requests](https://github.com/psf/requests) and [Pydantic](https://github.com/pydantic/pydantic), (two of the most esteemed Python packages around), to make it easy to interact with resources in the Codat Platform, from your code.

 ## Installation